RainLoop/rainloop-webmail/SECURITY.md

 Please report security issues or vulnerabilities as an encrypted email to *security[at]snappymail.eu*.
 Your report should be detailed enough with clear steps to reproduce and classify the found vulnerability.

-You can find the PGP public key here and on the major public keyservers like [pgp.key-server.io](https://pgp.key-server.io).
+You can find the PGP public key below and on the major public keyservers like [pgp.key-server.io](https://pgp.key-server.io).
 ```
 -----BEGIN PGP PUBLIC KEY BLOCK-----
+Comment: Type: 255-bit EdDSA
+Comment: Fingerprint: 445D265124E6072671E64D0733F868A7E35E8277

 mDMEYiE2QRYJKwYBBAHaRw8BAQdAqMrQUm6DddWcQNo0VEjNIu3Q6CfP3nokVv2Y
 rNQ1avq0LFNuYXBweU1haWwgU2VjdXJpdHkgPHNlY3VyaXR5QHNuYXBweW1haWwu